 – Japan Report, Japan Information Service Consulate General of Japan (New York), Vol. 20 No. 24, December 16, 1974

-From the wiki: “Korakuen Stadium was a stadium in Tokyo, Japan.
-Completed in 1937, it was primarily used for baseball and was home to the Yomiuri Giants until 1988, when they moved next door to the Tokyo Dome sitting on the site of the former Velodrome.
-The ballpark had a capacity of 50,000 people.
+“Korakuen Stadium was completed in 1937 and primarily used for baseball (the Yomiuri Giant’s home field) until 1988 when the stadium was replaced by the Tokyo Dome sitting on the site of the former Velodrome.
+Korakuen ballpark had a capacity of 50,000 people.